 Kevlar Thread Buying Guide

 Kevlar (tm) is one of the strongest and most heat resistant commercially available threads.
-This buying guide helps you select the right thread by explaining: Kevlar's uses and alternatives to Kevlar, Kevlar properties, sizes, and color; and specifications for standard sizes.
+This buying guide helps you select the right thread by explaining Kevlar's uses, properties, sizes, specifications, and alternatives to Kevlar.

 Kevlar Thread Uses

 Kevlar thread (also called Para-Aramid) is one of the strongest and most heat resistant commercially available threads.
 It is about 2.5 times stronger than nylon and polyester, has very little stretch, does not melt, and decomposes at 800F.
 This makes it a great choice for high stress applications including sewing seams on heavy duty clothing, conveyer belts, harnesses and bags, reinforcing plastics, and other fibers, and even providing high-temperature controls for model airplanes and rockets.
 To put Kevlar thread in perspective, here is a side-by-side comparison of Kevlar and three other middleweight (Size 92) threads:

 Kevlar thread is stronger, more heat resistant, less stretchy, durable than most other threads.
 But, thread is usually a very small part of material content.
 This means that using Kevlar thread with materials that do not have its properties is a waste and could be dangerous.

 Decomposition - Kevlar begins to decompose (turn to ash) at about 800F (426C); Much higher than nylon or polyester.